mrmonkington/gn-django/docs/source/jinja_templates/loaders.rst

     hierarchy_loader.get_source(env, 'eurogamer_parent:base.html')

-Will yield `base.html` from the `'core'` loader and will otherwise try to find it sequentially from eurogamer to core:
+Will yield `base.html` from the `'core'` loader and will otherwise raise a `DjangoTemplateNotFoundException` if it cannot find it.

 .. code-block:: python

     hierarchy_loader.get_source(env, 'core:foo.html')

-Will yield `foo.html` from the `'core'` loader if it exists and will otherwise try to find it sequentially from the ``eurogamer`` loader to ``core``:
+Will yield `foo.html` from the `'core'` loader if it exists and will otherwise raise a `DjangoTemplateNotFoundException` if it cannot find it.

 .. code-block:: python